danielcbit/apcctrl/doc/manual/manual.rst

 BSD make supplied with the system.

 Ensure that you read
-the distributions/openbsd/README file before running apcupsd.
+the distributions/openbsd/README file before running apcctrl.
 There are some critical differences in how the OpenBSD implementation operates when the UPS batteries are exhausted.
 Failure to take this into account may result in the system not being fully halted when